digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-26.md

 #### Hugo Daniel Macedo
 * Overture
   * Working towards Overture 3.0.2 Release
-  * A release candidate was produced and Nick tests found issues I will go over next week.
+  * A release candidate was produced and Nick tests found issues, that I will go over starting next week.

 * DT for water case
    * I have been in a workshop organized by AVK https://www.avkventiler.dk/ as part of the the Danish Water Cluster initiave
    * Next week I will participate in the kickoff of a platform for sharing data generated in the water sector: Innovationsdataplatform - Data Ecosystem Water workshop.

 * INTO-CPS Application
    * Regarding INTO-CPS.
 We were able to upgrade the Electron version to the latest version!
-From 6 to 10.3!
+From 6 to 10.1.3!
 It required sorting out troubles with the download manager and dialogs, but we are now done with it.
-Kristoffer solved an issue Mirgita found and we are now working towards a new release.
+Kristoffer solved an issue Mirgita found and we are now working towards a new release and unit testing.
    * Looking forward to collaborate with Maurizio in the improvement of DSE.
 Kristoffer and Hao can also join to both extend the app and create a new DSE project with the scripts from the paper about time-delay.

 * Other